maelle/simplymaelle/content/post/2023-10-09-test-workflow-enhancements/index.md

 This is huge!
 When I am struggling with a single test called "My great function works", I can now call `devtools::test_active_file(desc = "My great function works")`!
 I'm not entirely sure yet it perfectly integrates with snapshot recording, but I'm very happy nonetheless.

-Now if I were struggling with more times at a time (Remember, no one gets it right on their first time :sweat_smile:), I should use the handy [lazytest](https://github.com/cynkra/lazytest) package.
+Now if I were struggling with more tests at a time (Remember, no one gets it right on their first try :sweat_smile:), I should use the handy [lazytest](https://github.com/cynkra/lazytest) package.

 ## Getting back to the package directory and project